brunofre/CS295-paxos/README.md

 #### Attack 1 (liveness):

-Malicious node prepare a maximum int as ballot number.
+Malicious node send `prepare(b)` where the ballot number `b` is a maximum int then ignore all `prepared` messages.
+No other nodes can propose.

 > Same as https://stackoverflow.com/questions/19240919/how-do-you-mitigate-proposal-number-overflow-attacks-in-byzantine-paxos